MagicJinn/Chronos-Backups/README.md

 [^2]: Forge 1.7.2 does not build yet ([Unimined#184](https://github.com/unimined/Unimined/issues/184)).

 [^3]: Might also be supported on Fabric through [Legacy Fabric](https://legacyfabric.net/) in the future.

-[^4]: 1.19.0 builds, but silently fails when trying to create a backup.
-See [issue #10](https://github.com/MagicJinn/Chronos-Backups/issues/10).

 ## Configuration